VPNs and protection: Choosing the best network for security

 How VPN measures can protect you

 Reputable VPNs employ many safety measures to keep your privacy intact.
-While these measures can be different from VPN to VPN, some standard ones are as follows.
+While these measures can be different from VPN to VPN, some standard ones are:

 Kill switch feature